Oxygene for Delphi Developers

 It is probably safe to assume that one of the reasons you are here is that you love the Object Pascal language.

-The good news is that Oxygene is pretty much the same language that you already know and have used for years with Delphi — it is just vastly extended with additional features (such as Future Types or Class Contracts) and small things that make life easier, like the or ).
+The good news is that Oxygene is pretty much the same language that you already know and have used for years with Delphi — it is just vastly extended with additional features (such as Future Types or Class Contracts) and small things that make life easier, like the Colon Operator or Double Boolean Comparisons).

 It also cleans up a few minor idiosyncrasies and inconsistencies in Delphi's Pascal dialect to make the language (in our opinion) a bit cleaner and more consistent.
 Some of these idiosyncrasies can be restored by enabling the Delphi Compatibility Settings.